Murder of Dawn Magyar: Reopening

 In 1995, the state police decided to reactivate the case.
 A detective sergeant reviewing cold cases realized that advances in DNA analysis (which had not been available as a forensic tool when the earlier investigation was conducted) might yield evidence to identify Magyar's killer, as the county police had collected sperm specimens from Magyar's body at the time of the crime.
 The Michigan State Police DNA Laboratory in East Lansing arranged for forensic DNA testing on this material to develop profiles of Magyar and her potential rapist and killer.
 They also arranged for testing by an independent laboratory.
 They renewed their search for the known men in Magyar's life.

 In 1998, police located the gun's owner, Robert Shaw.
 He told authorities that he had owned the gun which they found, but that it had been lost many years before.
 He was cleared in the case by DNA testing.
 A few years later, Shaw told police that he remembered that, soon after they divorced, his ex-wife had dated a man named Jerald Leroy Wingeart.
 He said that Wingeart may have taken his gun at the time.

 Police learned that Wingeart at age 20, then a married University of Michigan (U-M) engineering student with a scholarship, had been convicted in 1961 for the rape of a blind female U-M student and armed robbery of her escort in Ann Arbor Township, Washtenaw County, Michigan.
-He served an eight-year prison sentence and was released in 1969.
+He served six of an eight-year prison sentence and was released on parole in December 1967, and completed his parole in December 1969.
 He later worked as a long-haul trucker and lived in more than one state.

 When police learned about him in relation to the Magyar case, Wingeart was 60 years old and living quietly in Center Line, Michigan, with his fourth wife.
 He had a grown daughter from a previous marriage.
 He worked at Chrysler's Sterling Heights Stamping Plant in the accounting office.
 Known for his computer skills, he was considered a respected member of his community.